KLRN: Becoming a San Antonio station

 The dual-market plan persisted for more than 15 years, but by the mid-1970s, plans were in motion to set up a proper transmitter in Austin on its reserved channel 18.
-Reception in Austin had been poorer than expected due to hilly terrain, and there were communities in Travis and Williamson counties that were poorly served or not served at all by the New Braunfels site.
-In 1978, KLRN began a public fundraising drive to raise the money to build KLRU.
-Its construction enabled 23 additional school districts to benefit from the station's educational programming.
+Reception in Austin had been poorer than expected due to hilly terrain, and reception in several close-in suburbs in Travis and Williamson was poor or nonexistent from the New Braunfels site.
+In 1978, KLRN began a public fundraising drive to raise the money to build a satellite station in Austin, KLRU.
+Its construction added 100,000 homes in Austin's inner ring to KLRN's footprint and enabled 23 additional school districts in the KLRN service area to benefit from the station's educational programming.
 The transmitter was activated on April 24, 1979, and programs began May 4.
-Born at a time when its ownership was embroiled in other controversies involving operations, the station's first license was only for one year due to misrepresentations over matching donations during the fund drive.
+Born at a time when its ownership was embroiled in other controversies involving operations, KLRU's first license was only for one year due to misrepresentations over matching donations during the fund drive.

-From the moment KLRU signed on, a future where KLRN and KLRU were separate entities was in the offing.
+From the moment KLRU signed on, officials envisioned a future in which KLRN and KLRU were separate, locally-focused PBS member stations.
 Only a year after KLRU hit the airwaves, it received its own Austin-based governing board, though it continued under the ownership of the Southwest Texas Public Broadcasting Council.
 On April 9, 1984, KLRN's current $2 million tower came online.
 Located near other San Antonio stations, it helped to improve reception for area viewers and reduced duplication of service to KLRU.
-Two years later, for financial reasons, officials began exploring an outright split of the two stations, which was approved in September 1986, with separate branding for both stations instituted on October 1, 1986.
-In 1987, the two stations officially went their separate ways, with KLRN coming under the ownership of the Alamo Public Broadcasting Council.
+Two years later, for financial reasons, officials began exploring an outright split of the two stations.
+The split was approved in September 1986 and took place in two stages.
+Separate branding for both stations was instituted on October 1, 1986.
+In 1987, the two stations officially went their separate ways when the Southwest Texas Public Broadcasting Council split into two nonprofit organizations, with KLRN coming under the ownership of the Alamo Public Broadcasting Council.

 Newly separate from KLRU, KLRN began to look for a new, larger facility in which to operate, with station officials noting that the Institute of Texan Cultures space was growing to be too cramped for what had expanded into a 50 person staff.
 This culminated in the January 1992 purchase of the 32,000 sqft Spires Leasing Corp. building on Broadway Street, which had once been Spires' now-defunct Buick dealership.
 Station officials launched a $4 million renovation plan that would also add two new production studios to the existing building.
 KLRN moved in to the building in February 1994 following the expiration of its lease with the ITC.